Rethinking Weight Decay For Efficient Neural Network Pruning: Experiments

-\paragraph{Han \etal~\cite{han2015learning}.} The networks trained with this method were pruned and fine-tuned for 5 iterations.
-At each step, the pruning target is a fraction of the final one: for example, when first pruned, a fifth of the final pruning target is actually removed.
-Each fine-tuning lasts for 15 epochs on CIFAR-10 and 5 epochs on ImageNet ILSVRC2012 (except for the last iteration which lasts 15 epochs). \paragraph{Liu \etal~\cite{liu2017learning}.} The network is only pruned once and fine-tuned over 50 epochs on CIFAR-10 or CIFAR-100 or 45 epochs on ImageNet ILSVRC2012.
-In accordance to the paper, the smooth-$L_1$ norm applied to every prunable batchnorm layer has a coefficient that is $\lambda=10^{-4}$ on CIFAR-10. \paragraph{SWD.} Whether on unstructured or structured pruning, when trained with SWD the network is not fine-tuned at all and only pruned once.
-The bounds of $a$ were found by trial and error and are defined as $a_{min}=10^{-1}$ and $a_{max}=10^{5}$.
+\paragraph{\textbf{Unstructured pruning: Han~et~al. ~\cite{han2015learning}}} The networks trained with this method were pruned and fine-tuned for five iterations.
+At each step, the pruning target is a fraction of the final one: for example, when first pruned, only a fifth of the final pruning target is actually removed.
+The pruned weights are those of least magnitude. \paragraph{\textbf{Structured pruning: Liu~et~al.~\cite{liu2017learning}}} The network is only pruned once and fine-tuned.
+In accordance with the paper, a smooth-$L_1$ norm is applied as a regularization to every prunable batchnorm layer with a coefficient $\lambda$ that depends on the dataset.
+This method appeared to us to be the most straightforward one for allowing an accurate evaluation of the number of pruned parameters.
+The pruned filters are those whose multiplicative coefficients in the batch normalization layer are of least magnitude. \paragraph{\textbf{LR-Rewinding: Renda~et~al.~\cite{renda2020comparing}}} When networks are trained following this method, the post-removal fine-tuning is replaced by a retraining which consists in repeating the pre-removal training process exactly, with the same learning rate values and the same number of epochs.
+This method updates and significantly improves the train, prune, and fine-tune framework that serves as a basis for both previous methods. \paragraph{\textbf{SWD}} Whether on unstructured or structured pruning, when trained with SWD, the network is not fine-tuned at all and only pruned once at the end.
+The values $a_{min}$ and $a_{max}$ vary according to the model and the dataset. \paragraph{\textbf{Overall methodology}}

+In order to isolate the respective gain of each method: \begin{itemize} \item All the unstructured pruning methods use weight magnitude as their criterion; \item All the structured pruning methods are applied to batch normalization layers; \item Structured LR-Rewinding also applies the smooth-$L_1$ penalty from Liu~et~al.~\cite{liu2017learning}; \item The hyper-parameters specific to the aforementioned methods, namely, the number of iterations and the values of the smooth-$L_1$ norm, are directly extracted from their respective original papers. \end{itemize}

+Here are the only notable differences: \begin{itemize} \item SWD does not apply any fine-tuning; \item Unstructured LR-Rewinding only re-trains the network once (because of the extra cost from fully retraining networks, compared to fine-tuning); \item SWD does not apply a smooth-$\mathcal{L}_1$ norm (since it would clash with SWD's own~penalty). \end{itemize}